Saaifbanday/Docs-Test-Amplify/Writerside/topics/File.md

 ## Load Dataset

 Loads the datasets that are internal to BioStat Prime, along with it is the feature of installing the associated R packages.

 In order to load a dataset, user needs to do the following.

+__Steps__
-__Select the dataset and R package from the dropdown in the load dataset dialog  ->  execute the dialog.__
+: __Select the dataset and R package from the dropdown in the load dataset dialog  ->  execute the dialog.__

 If the user does not see a dataset in the dropdown, the package selected does not contain the dataset.

-Thus, to install the R Package required by the user, user needs to go to __Tools -> Package -> Install R Package from CRAN.__
+>Thus, to install the R Package required by the user, user needs to go to __Tools -> Package -> Install R Package from CRAN.__

 ![alt text](screenshots/image15.png){ width="700" }{ border-effect="rounded" }